NuGet/docs.microsoft.com-nuget/docs/nuget-org/Publish-a-package.md

 ## Publish to nuget.org

 For nuget.org, you must sign in with a Microsoft account, with which you'll be asked to register the account with nuget.org.
-You can also sign in with a nuget.org account created using older versions of the portal.

 ![NuGet sign in location](media/publish_NuGetSignIn.png)